Restrictor plate: Reason for restrictor plates

-In 2016, following a series of uncompetitive races at Indianapolis Motor Speedway, NASCAR began a series of tests for the Xfinity Series using a smaller restrictor plate than used at Daytona and Talladega and aerodynamic aids.
+In 2016, following a series of uncompetitive races at Indianapolis Motor Speedway, NASCAR began a series of tests for the Xfinity Series (now known as the O'Reilly Auto Parts Series) using a smaller restrictor plate than used at Daytona and Talladega and aerodynamic aids.
 After the tests were successful, the rules package was imposed for the 2017 race at Indianapolis.
-For 2018, the package is being used at Indianapolis, Michigan, and Pocono for the Xfinity Series and in the All-Star Race in the Cup Series.
+For 2018, the package was used at Indianapolis, Michigan, and Pocono for the O'Reilly Auto Parts Series and in the All-Star Race in the Cup Series.